 Traditional Interactive Voice Response (IVR) systems are not always the consumers’ first choice.
-We’ve all had our own less than stellar IVR experience, heard horror stories from friends and family, or have read about them in the news.
+We’ve all had our own less than stellar IVR experience, heard horror stories from friends and family or read about them in the news.

 Voice is not dead.
-Thanks to IVR software innovations self-service doesn’t have to be a frustrating experience.
+Thanks to IVR software, self-service doesn’t have to be a frustrating experience.

 The following three interactive voice response solutions offer flexibility and add smartphone functionality to the standard IVR experience that customers will appreciate.

-Address changes, customer names and other alphanumeric inputs, such as order or tracking numbers are not ideal scenarios.
+Text-driven self-service applications allow businesses to handle address changes, customer names and other alphanumeric inputs, such as order or tracking numbers, with less confusion, mistakes or repetition.
 Adding digital channels like Text2IVR to an IVR interaction brings additional capabilities to a typical voice-only experience.